 but watch for big conventions that goose the rates upward.

 This city is fun any time of year, but Halloween is a huge deal.
 On Oct.
-21, the city puts on its Parade of Artists cultural festival and parade in and around Millennium Park.
+20, the city puts on its Arts in the Dark festival and parade in and around Millennium Park.

 © Galena CVB